 With the $1,850 or $2,850 Deductible Plans, you’re eligible to open and contribute money to a Health Savings Account (HSA) through Mercer Marketplace Accounts.
 The HSA is a tax-free savings account you can use to pay for eligible health expenses anytime, even in retirement.

 – up to $500 for employee-only coverage

 – up to $1,000 if you cover dependents

 – Pay for eligible medical, dental, and vision expenses for you and your family using your debit card (provided sufficient funds are in your account).

-– Track your spending, check your balance, reimburse yourself, and more at Pearson Benefits Marketplace.
+– Track your spending, check your balance, reimburse yourself, and more at the Mercer Marketplace.
 Click on “Your Savings and Spending Accounts” on the left navigation bar.

 |Put money in tax-free.

 – Contribute to your HSA through before-tax payroll deductions (up to IRS annual limits).
 You only have access to money that has actually been deposited into your account